 Bedknobs And Broomsticks(1971)

-Family friendly classic mixing knockabout comedy, action and animation for three young evacuees and a kindly witch in the midst of World War Two.
+Family friendly animation and live action hybrid featuring the adventures of three young evacuees and a kindly witch in the midst of World War Two.

 Another delightful, gentle introduction to the era for younger audiences, this a classic and very funny musical about a group of English orphans sent to live with an apprentice witch, who find themselves making an unexpected contribution to the war effort.Read more